 Preheat oven to 375º.
 Toss tomatoes and onions with 3 tbs. olive oil and season with salt and pepper.
 Roast on a baking sheet for 20 minutes or until lightly caramelized.
 Pour tomato-infused oil over greens and toss to slightly wilt.
 Add the tofu and corn to the salad mixture.
 Serves 4.

 Coffee choice: It is best to choose beans that grow near the equator.
 Ethiopia, Kenya, Colombia, and Brazil all rank the highest.

 Switch this recipe up!
 I tend to eyeball rather than measure spices and herbs.
 I love oregano, so I often triple the amount in a recipe.
 Make it yours.

 Try in a slow cooker:

-If you make this with chicken, you can slow cook it all day, especially if you use chicken thighs.
-Simply take the marinade and the chicken, place it in the crock pot on low for about 7-8 hours.
+If you make this with chicken, you can slow-cook it all day, especially if you use chicken thighs.
+Simply take the marinade and the chicken, and place them in the crock pot on low for about 7-8 hours.

 American Academy of Neurology (AAN).
 “Coffee may help some Parkinson’s disease movement symptoms, research suggests.”
 ScienceDaily.
 ScienceDaily, 1 August 2012. <www.sciencedaily.com/releases/2012/08/120801165353.htm>

 Jeong JH, Jeong HR, Jo YN, Kim HJ, Lee U, Heo HJ.
 Antioxidant and Neuronal Cell Protective Effects of Columbia Arabica Coffee with Different Roasting Conditions.
 Preventive Nutrition and Food Science.
 2013;18(1):30-37. doi:10.3746/pnf.2013.18.1.030.